Empanadas! Some words just inspire travel!

 This is a Spanish and South American specialty originally from Galicia, in northwestern Spain, where the traditional empanada is a pie with chicken, onion and bell peppers.
 In Spain, empanada is a large pie serving the whole family and empanadillas are small individual empanadas.

 The word empanada comes from the Spanish verb empanar which means to bread or to stuff.
 The history of these Spanish stuffed pies dates back to when the Muslims occupied Spain.
 But long before this, the first references of stuffed pies can be found in ancient Persia, many centuries before the Christian Era.
-One can imagine their journey to the Arab people with their traditions such as fatay and sfiha, of which Joanne explained the origins a few months ago in her post about a Lebanese recipe named sfiha also called lahm bi ajeen.
-As a matter of fact, this recipe is currently our most pinned recipe on Pinterest as it has been shared more than 2,200 times by all of you so far, so thank you!
+One can imagine their journey to the Arab people with their traditions such as fatay and sfiha, of which we explained the origins a few months ago in our post about a Lebanese recipe named sfiha also called lahm bi ajeen.

 The occupation of Spain by the Moors for several centuries probably helped with the introduction of empanadas to South America via the conquistadores.
 Empanadas are found throughout South America but there are several variants.

 In Chile, empanadas consist of a wheat dough containing meat, onions, hard boiled egg, olives and raisins and baked like those in Argentina and Peru, which themselves are stuffed with ground meat, chicken, cheese, raisins, olives, onions, mozzarella, paprika, basil and cumin.

 In Bolivia, empanadas have two names depending on the region they come from.
 In Santa Cruz de la Sierra, they are called empanadas de Jigote and in La Paz, they are called salteñas.